Siyo Zunapio: Al najma benghazi

 At the beginning of the year 2013 Al najma benghazi, Siyo signed a loan deal with Al najma benghazi until 11 November 2014.

 Al-Mojzel Club

-On 4 June 2014,he agreed to a one-year contract with the Sudanese giants Al mojzel.
+On 4 June 2014, he agreed to a one-year contract with the Sudanese giants Al mojzel.

 Churchill Brothers

 In February 2018 he joined Churchill Brothers of I-League as a replacement for injured Mechac Koffi.

 Rahmatganj MFS

-On 1 November 2019, He joined Rahmatganj MFS in Bangladesh Football Premier League.
+On 1 November 2019, He joined Rahmatganj MFS in Bangladesh Premier League.

 Brothers Union

-On 1 December 2020, He joined Brothers Union in Bangladesh Football Premier League.
+On 1 December 2020, He joined Brothers Union in Bangladesh Premier League.

 On 26 December 2020, He scored his first goal for Brothers Union in 2020–21 Bangladesh Federation Cup.